Librarian Certificates and Basic Library Techniques

 Regulations call for certification fee review every three years.
 Fees are to be established by a vote of the Board of Library Commissioners.
 At its July 9, 2015 meeting, the board voted to increase the certification fees to $53.00 and the replacement fee to $38.00.
 The fee increase will go into effect as of October 1, 2015.

 - Professional Certification of Librarianship Application (pdf) - For library directors with an MLS.

 - Subprofessional Certificate of Librarianship Application (pdf) - For library directors without an MLS (in municipalities of 10,000 or less).

 - Application for Replacement Certificate of Librarianship (pdf) - for replacement of any type of certificate.

-For more information, contact Dianne Carty at x222 or Liz Babbitt at x227
+For more information, contact Mary Rose Quinn at x220 or Liz Babbitt at x227.